• Skip to primary navigation

 • Cover the bowl with plastic and let it chill in the refrigerator for at least 15 minutes.

-• Transfer karottensalat into plates, leaving some liquid in the bowl (if there's too much).
+• Transfer your carrot apple salad into plates, leaving some liquid in the bowl (if there's too much).

-• Serve with some almonds and parsley, if preferred.
+• Serve your karottensalat with some almonds and parsley, if preferred.

 Notes

-• Cook’s Tip #1: Make sure you grate both carrots and apples coarsely — too fine is not advisable because it affects the crunch of the finished carrot salad.
+• Cook’s Tip #1: Make sure you grate both carrots and apples coarsely — too fine is not advisable because it affects the crunch of the chilled karottensalat.

-• Cook’s Tip #2: Do not add all the lemon and orange juice at once.
+• Cook’s Tip #2: Do not add all the lemon and orange juice for the German carrot salad dressing at once.
 It’s easier to add and adjust once you have tasted everything.

 • Cook’s Tip #3: If you think there’s too much liquid left, do not hesitate to drain some of them before serving your karottensalat.